 2. Ticket price will be $25.
 Everyone must buy tickets in advance.
 No tickets will be sold at the door.
 There will be no reselling or third-party tickets sales.
 All tickets sales are direct to fans from Undertow.
 Limit 4 tickets per person.
 We want everyone to have the same chance of getting tickets.

 3. We’ll provide the host with a list of everyone coming to the show.
 The host won’t have to deal with any money and will only need to check people off the list as they arrive.
-The film crew will probably arrive sometime after 6pm to set up a few things.
 We ask show guests to arrive between 7:00-7:45pm.
 The shows start at 8pm and we ask everyone to be out of your space by 10pm.

 4. The host gets 5 additional free tickets for the show.
 If you have other friends beyond your 5 guests who want to come to the show you should direct them buy tickets on-line.

 5. Your home address will not be published on the web and will only be given to people who purchase tickets.